supabase/pg_graphql/docs/api.md

 #### Ordering

-The default order of results is defined by the underlying table's primary key column in ascending order.
+The default order of results is defined by the underlying table's primary key column/s in ascending order.
 That default can be overridden by passing an array of `<Table>OrderBy` to the collection's `orderBy` argument.

 === "QueryType"